f5devcentral/f5-velos-training/docs/introduction.rst

 Chassis Partitions
 ------------------

 Another exciting new feature is the notion of grouping multiple VELOS blades together to form “mini VIPRIONS” within the same VELOS chassis.
 This will allow for another layer of isolation, in addition to tenancy (similar to vCMP guests) that VIPRION didn’t support.
-This could be used to separate production from dev/test environments, or to provide different security zones for different classes of applications.
+This could be used to separate production from development/test environments, or to provide different security zones for different classes of applications.
 Within a VELOS chassis, an administrator can group together one or more blades to form a chassis partition.
 A chassis may contain multiple chassis partitions, and a blade may belong to only one chassis partition at a time.
 The minimum unit for a chassis partition is one blade, and the maximum is 8 blades within the CX410 chassis.

 **Note: Chassis partitions are not related to TMOS admin partitions, which are typically used to provide admin separation within a TMOS instance.**

-A chassis partition runs its own unique F5OS-C software image, has a unique set of users/authentication, and is accessed via its own webUI, CLI and API.
+A chassis partition runs its own unique F5OS-C software image, has a unique set of users/authentication, and is accessed via its own webUI, CLI, and API.
 The chassis partition can be further divided to support multiple BIG-IP tenants.
 A tenant operates in a similar manner to how vCMP guests operate within the VIPRION chassis.
 It is assigned dedicated vCPU and memory resources, and is restricted to specific VLANs by the administrator for network connectivity.

-Below is an example of a VELOS CX410 chassis; divided into 3 chassis partitions (Red, Green, and Blue).
+Below is an example of a VELOS CX410 chassis; divided into 3 chassis partitions (red, green, and blue).
 These chassis partitions are completely isolated from each other, and the system controllers ensure no traffic can bleed from one chassis partition to another.
 Once a chassis partition is created, individual tenants can be deployed, and they will be restricted to only the resources within that chassis partition.

 .. image:: images/velos_introduction/image8.png
   :align: center